pranavphoenix/pranavphoenix.github.io/_pages/about.md

           <img src="https://pranavphoenix.github.io/images/IITK.png" />
         </div>
         <div class="desc">
-          Master's in Robotics at the Department of Mechanical Engineering, Indian Institute of Technology Kanpur, where I was part of the Center for Mechatronics.
-Under the guidance of Prof. Ashish Dutta, I designed and prototyped a lower-extremity exoskeleton for rehabilitation applications.
+          Prior to my Ph.D., I completed a Master’s in Robotics at the <a href="https://www.iitk.ac.in/" style="text-decoration: none; color: #2563eb;">Department of Mechanical Engineering</a>, Indian Institute of Technology Kanpur, where I was part of the <a href="http://www.iitk.ac.in/robotics/" style="text-decoration: none; color: #2563eb;">Center for Mechatronics</a>.
+Under the guidance of <a href="https://home.iitk.ac.in/~adutta/" style="text-decoration: none; color: #2563eb;">Prof. Ashish Dutta</a>, I designed and prototyped a lower-extremity exoskeleton for rehabilitation applications.
         </div>
       </div>
 </div>